cjdelisle/PacketCrypt/docs/checkanns.md

 * `--threads <n>` (optional): Allocate *n* threads for processing, default is 1
 * **indir** is the directory which will be periodically scanned for new files containing announcements.
 The format of these files is documented below.
+Files which do not have a filename prefix `annshare_` will be ignored.
 * **outdir** is the directory where results from announcement verification will be placed, result files will have the same names as the input files in **indir** so they can be easily identified, the format of results is documented below.